KennethanCeyer/ptyx/README.md

 # Send input to a program waiting in a PTY
 go run ./cmd/scan

+# Run a sequence of commands in a shell and handle interruption
+go run ./cmd/sequence

 # Run a shell inside a PTY, which itself runs inside a PTY
 go run ./cmd/nested